Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 ### Setup the camera

-1) Connect your laptop to the camera allocated to you
-- the camera has a fresh firmware and should be blinking three red lights.
+1. Connect your laptop to the camera allocated to you.
+The camera has a fresh firmware and should be blinking three red lights.
 That means it's running it's own access point and you can connect to it with your laptop and setup the device
-2) If you have an existing IoT Hub and IoT Device defined access Azure portal and get a connection string for the IoT device.
+2. If you have an existing IoT Hub and IoT Device defined access Azure portal and get a connection string for the IoT device.
-3) Once connected to the camera (unless done automatically) please open your browser and access [setupaicamera.ms](https://setupaicamera.ms){:target="_blank"}
+3. Once connected to the camera (unless done automatically) please open your browser and access [setupaicamera.ms](https://setupaicamera.ms){:target="_blank"}
-4) During the OOBE (Out-Of-Box Experience) Please connect the camera to *MSFTGUEST* Wifi.
+4. During the OOBE (Out-Of-Box Experience) Please connect the camera to **MSFTGUEST** Wifi.
 No password required.

 Note: after the setup you will be able to stream the picture from the camera either to a browser or VLC / Open VC player.
 In order for that to work your laptop needs to be connected to the same network than the camera (MSFTGUEST)